 If your CAC is lower than your CLV, you are headed in the right direction!
 This means that a customer will pay you more money during their lifetime than what it costs you to make them a customer.

-However, this doesn’t mean that you will be profitable, because you also need to pay your other expenses from that revenue!
+However, this doesn't mean you will be profitable because you also need to pay your other expenses from that revenue!

 The refund rate is the percentage of orders that are returned.

-To calculate your refund rate, simply take the number of refunds and divide it by the total number of orders.
+To calculate your refund rate, simply divide the number of refunds by the total number of orders.